 The Autel Robotics Evo certainly isn't a bad drone, but after spending a few weeks testing it we feel that it is so far behind the competition, both in terms of performance and price point, that it doesn't belong in anyone's shopping cart.
-Case in point: both the video quality and portability of the $800 DJI Mavic Air far outstrips those of the $1000 Autel Evo.
-It also pales in comparison to the quality of the original DJI Mavic Pro, which also sells for $1000.
-So no matter what you're looking for there is a better value to be found for the same or less than the Autel Evo sells for.
+Case in point: both the video quality and portability of the less costly DJI Mavic Air far outstrips those of the Autel Evo.
+It also pales in comparison to the quality of the original DJI Mavic Pro, which generally sells for a similar price.
+So no matter what you're looking for there is a better value to be found for the same or less than the Autel Evo costs.

 Autel Robotics Evo Review